mesalock-linux/mesapy/sgx/Sample/README.md

 * Build Python functions' C interfaces using CFFI.
 >* The example code is under /Enclave/pypy_embedding, there are files, implementation.py, embed.py, api.h
->* Download MesaPy, replace lib-pypy and lib_python folders with provided by sgx-wip, which let "import cffi" use lib_pypy and lib-python we provide.
+>* Download mesapy2.7,  Build exectutive pypy, replace lib-pypy and lib_python folders with provided by sgx-wip, which let "import cffi" use lib_pypy and lib-python we provide.
 >* run mesapy/bin/pypy ./embed.py for generating the corresponed object file.

 * Copy whole ussesion folder content from step 1 to usession folder under directory Enclave, Copy libffi to libffi-3.0.13 folder under directory Enclave.